al1brn/geonodes/README.md

 color = Color((.1, .2, .3), name="Color Parameter")
 string = String("A String", name="String Parameter")
 ```

+Additional parameters can be passed depending on the type of input.

 One can fine tune the group inputs by using **min**, **max** and **tip** arguments.
 In addition, sub types can be defined by using dedicated constructor as shown below: